tylermenezes/FakeSSH/README.markdown

 FakeSSH is an SSH server which denies all login requests sent its way.
 It's the result of literally minutes of work.

-There are a lot of automated brute-force SSH bots which look for servers with port 22 open.
-Many people already use a different SSH port, anyway, but this ignores an opportunity to mess with spam bots.
-This might also prevent a targeted attack by an attacker with very little skill.
+Move your real SSH server to a different port, then run the FakeSSH server.

+## Why?

-In a sense, FakeSSH is based on the idea that security through obscurity is actually very very slightly better than no security at all.
+In a sense, FakeSSH is based on the idea that security through obscurity is kind of like adding a single bit to your security, the value of which is widely known.
+It might actually prevent a targeted attack by an unskilled attacker.

+Mostly, though, I just like the idea that someone is wasting time trying to log into a server which will literally never let them in.

 ## Requirements